HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ## Mechird

-Mechird are Gates assembled with engineering precision, yet stripped of all context.
-They resemble fragments of machines once embedded within something far greater.
-Their surfaces are metallic and angular, filled with repetition.
+The Mechird are assembled with engineering precision, yet stripped of all original context.
+Their form resembles fragments of machines once part of something far greater.
+Their surfaces are metallic and angular, filled with repeating patterns and flawless lines.

 _“They calculate.
 They adapt.
 They do not stop.”_

-Mechird are Gates forged in precision.
-They were not simply created — they calculate the exact moment when creation should occur.
+The Mechird are Gates forged in precision.
+They were not merely created — they calculate the exact moment when travel should occur.
 They respond to cycles, structures, and repeating choices.
+Where other Gates follow longing or intuition, the Mechird follow logic and order — the final weapon of civilizations that tried to defeat the chaos of Jit and the oblivion of time through calculation.

+Yet even their flawless precision carries a quiet melancholy.
+They stand as reminders of those who believed that if everything was calculated correctly, the Return could be planned.

 ![Mechird](Mech.png)